datadiversitylab/ACDB/README.md

 - `README.md`: This file.
 - `LICENSE`: License information.

+## Planned updates and expansions

+As well as continuing to integrate data from the current literature, the following variables are planned to be added:
+- behavior table: observation time, transmission biases, gendered transmission
+- species table: dispersal/migration

 ## Contribution guidelines

 We welcome contributions from researchers to expand and update the database.
-Please see the [Contribution Guidelines](#) for instructions on how to submit your data.
+We are working on developing a standardized pipeline for users to submit their own data.
+For now, please contact kcb7@arizona.edu if you have data you wish to submit.

 ## License